-According to ABI Research and Nokia, around 92 percent of 600 manufacturers surveyed by these organizations are looking forward to deploying 4G/5G technologies as this promise to improve the flexibility and agility of the factory operations and create a smart factory.
+According to ABI Research Report by Nokia, around 92 percent of 600 manufacturers surveyed by these organizations are looking forward to deploying 4G/5G technologies as this promise to improve the flexibility and agility of the factory operations and create a smart factory.

 - One of the key advancements that the new technology has driven is the 5G factory automation that helps optimize performances, and productivity, improve visibility and reduce the overall cost of the manufacturing operations.